Logan-Wallace/PBFusion_Pipeline/README.md

 # PBFusion_Pipeline

-A Nextflow pipeline to make fusion calls from raw sequencing data
+A Nextflow pipeline to make fusion calls from PacBio RNAseq data